Temporal Ghosts and the Problem With Historical Truth

 Not corrupted state.

-Not fabricated state.
+Not fabricated memory.

 Which is somehow much worse.

-The runtime entered SENTINEL_DETECTED before the new response lifecycle had even begun.
 Historical assistant residue was successfully satisfying continuity recovery conditions before active continuity generation had occurred.

-Historical continuity truth must not qualify as active continuity truth.
+Historical continuity truth must not qualify as active continuity truth

 Until this checkpoint, continuity validation mostly asked: